LuisMayo/objection-engine-docs/README.md

 ![image](https://user-images.githubusercontent.com/20229636/223217214-08f57d95-43ff-4369-948b-b029e66447ae.png)

 This allows me more control over the performance tuning, as I could now dinamically configure the number of workers.
 It could even let me send the workers to a remote server if I wanted to.
-To allow horizontal escalation.
-Something the previous model wouldn't let me.
-And of course.
-It freed me from Python :)
+This means I could use horizontal escalation, something the previous model wouldn't let me.
+And of course, it freed me from Python :)

 So.
 Following this new model, new repositories arised.